Internal Documents Reveal COVID-19 Hospitalization Data The Government Keeps Hidden

 HHS tells NPR that more than 800 state-level employees have access to the daily hospitalization data it gathers, but only for their own state, unless another state grants them permission to view its data.

-Without a larger view into national or regional data some states, like Tennessee, which has eight bordering states, are missing out on valuable regional data, says Melissa McPheeters, who directs the Center for Improving the Public's Health through Informatics at Vanderbilt University.
+Without a larger view into national or regional data, some states — like Tennessee, which has eight bordering states — are missing out on valuable regional data, says Melissa McPheeters, who directs the Center for Improving the Public's Health through Informatics at Vanderbilt University.

 "Hospitals in Tennessee serve patients who are from Arkansas and Mississippi and Kentucky and Georgia and vice versa, and so we're a little bit blind to what's going on there," she says.
 "When we see hospitals that are particularly near those state borders having increases, one of the things we can't tell is: Is that because hospitals in an adjacent state are full?
 What's going on there?
 And that could be a really important piece of the picture."

-Lisa M. Lee, former chief science officer for public health surveillance at CDC, now at Virginia Tech, says the federal government could help states work together across borders.
+Lisa M. Lee, former chief science officer for public health surveillance at the CDC, now at Virginia Tech, says the federal government could help states work together across borders.

-"It's very challenging for states to get the multi-state view of things," she says.
+"It's very challenging for states to get the multistate view of things," she says.
 "It's just a lot easier when there's a knowledgeable third-party who can pull the data together, make them consistent across states and actually tell the story of what the information shows."
 Typically, she says, this role would be fulfilled by the CDC, but the agency was stripped of its role in collecting COVID-19 hospital data in July.

 This kind of visibility into data could help policymakers decide how best to curb the spread of the virus.
 McPheeters and colleagues at Vanderbilt put out a report this week that found that Tennessee counties without mask mandates had more rapid increases in hospitalizations.
 That kind of analysis and insight would be possible at a much larger scale if HHS shared more granular hospitalization data, she says.